Workflow Recipes

 2

-/ck:team cook @plan skill Parallel team execution (skill)
+/ck:team cook @plan Parallel team execution

 Spawn parallel dev agents, each handling a phase.
 Auto test → review → merge